ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 Armour roll (and possible Injury roll) against them.**BEING KNOCKED DOWN**

-Players are often \'Knocked Down\' as the result of a vicious Block action from an opposition player or when they attempt to perform a Block action against an opposition player who proves to be bigger, tougher or luckier than they are.
+Players are often 'Knocked Down' as the result of a vicious Block action from an opposition player or when they attempt to perform a Block action against an opposition player who proves to be bigger, tougher or luckier than they are.
 Players can also be Knocked Down by other